Global stocks, oil lead risk rally on U.S. stimulus hopes

 LONDON (Reuters) - Global shares rose for the fourth straight day on Tuesday and oil followed suit as hopes of fresh U.S. stimulus teed up a strong end to the year for riskier assets and had the dollar eyeing two-and-a-half-year lows.

-The MSCI World Index was up 0.4% at 1010 GMT, extending its recent rally after gains in Asia, where Japanese stocks hit a 30-year high.
-MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.5%.
+The MSCI World Index was up 0.4% at 1203 GMT, while U.S. stock futures pointed to a similar move at the open on Wall Street, tracking broad-based gains in Europe and overnight in Asia.

-Early gains in Europe were broad-based, with all major indexes rising, led by Britain’s blue-chip shares.
-They rose on their first day of trading since the Christmas Eve agreement of a trade deal with the European Union.
+Across Europe, Britain’s blue-chip shares led regional markets higher on their first day of trading since the Christmas Eve agreement of a trade deal with the European Union.

 “Multinationals, who are the likeliest beneficiaries of frictionless, tariff-free trade, and overseas currency earners are generally leading the charge in the FTSE 100,” said Russ Mould, investment director at AJ Bell.